rsyncOSX/RsyncOSXdocs/content/about.md

 ---
 My name is Thomas and I am the developer of RsyncOSX.
 The development of RsyncOSX commenced in January 2016 as a personal project to learn Swift.
 The first version was released in March 2016 and I have learned a lot since then.
 The codebase for RsyncOSX today is also very different from the very start.

-I do hold a degree in computing science, but I am not a professional developer nor do I want to be one either.
-I am a senior employee, grand dad to three and has commenced the planning of early retirement.
-My development of RsyncOSX will still be one of my fun hobbies and I will continue to work on it as long as there are users out there using it.
-I am a passionate mac user and I will continue to read and keep med updated on IT-technology.
+I do hold a degree in computing science, but I am not a professional developer nor do I want to be one.
+I am a senior employee at a university, grand dad to three and has commenced the planning of early retirement.
+RsyncOSX is not a professional software.
+There is only one developer, me, and I doing what I can to keep it as stable and userfriendly as I can.
+I am not a UI designer and some user might find the GUI of RsyncOSX complicated and less userfriendly.

+The development of RsyncOSX will still be one of my prioritized  hobbies.
+I will continue to work on it as long as there are users of it.

 If you like using RsyncOSX please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.